jsrodrigo/GABLS3-CFDWindSCM/README.md

 # GABLS3-CFDWindSCM: Assessment of meso-micro offline coupling methodology based on driving CFDWind single-column-model with WRF tendencies: the GABLS3 diurnal cycle case

-In this repository you can find the jupyter notebook that was used to post-process CFDWindSCM simulations that were used to define the GABLS3 diurnal cycle benchmark for wind energy applications: http://windbench.net/gabls-3
+In this repository you can find the jupyter notebook that was used to post-process CFDWindSCM simulations of the GABLS3 diurnal cycle case.
+Based on this work a Windbench benchmark for wind energy applications was designed: http://windbench.net/gabls-3

 The input data is fetched from a EUDAT repository: